 St. Peter’s College is a Catholic school in the Parish of St. Agatha’s and St. Thomas the Apostle located in the Diocese of Sale

 St. Peter’s College has a responsibility not only to teach our students about faith but also to enable them to experience a living faith.
 Consequently, the College offers a variety of Liturgical experiences for its students, staff and wider community to participate in and to celebrate together.
-We are fortunate at the College to have the regular presence of the priests of the Parish of Cranbourne.
+We are fortunate at the College to have the regular presence of the priests of the Parishes of Cranbourne and Clyde North.
 The College recognises that not all students are at the same stage in their journey in faith but all students are encouraged to participate in these Liturgical Services and further develop their relationship with God.

-In addition, students are given opportunities to live out their faith through various Social Justice activities linked to groups such as the Bishop’s Family Foundation, the St. Vincent de Paul Society, Caritas, Ozanam House and the Soup Vans.
+In addition, students are given opportunities to live out their faith through various Social Justice activities linked to groups such as the Bishop’s Family Foundation, the St. Vincent de Paul Society and Caritas.
 The Year 10 and 11 Youth Ministry classes often lead many of these activities.
 This enables students to make the Gospel values real and reach out to those in need.